| News | Drivers

 In this blog: EV Charging Habits | Efficient EV Driving Tips | Other Tips

-Read on to find out how driving efficiently, charging at off-peak times, and more can help EV drivers save money when driving and charging their vehicles.
+Read on to find out how the 80-20 charging rule, driving efficiently, charging at off-peak times, and other tips can help EV owners save money with their vehicles.

-Just like re-fuelling an internal combustion engine (ICE) vehicle, charging an EV is an expenditure that no driver can avoid.
-However, there are several ways to ensure the cost of charging does not become overwhelming.
+Just like refuelling an internal combustion engine (ICE) vehicle, charging an EV is an expenditure that no driver can avoid.
+However, there are several ways to ensure the cost of charging does not become overwhelming, even though it’s already cheaper than the ICE equivalent.

 Charge at off-peak times